-The IU Europe Gateway is housed within the Council on International Educational Exchange (CIEE) Global Institute.
+The IU Europe Gateway is housed within the Council on International Educational Exchange (CIEE) Berlin Center.
 The 1,050-square-foot space includes an administrative office and two mixed-use meeting/seminar rooms which can also be used as an office space by visiting scholars.
-A range of seminar, lecture, and studio-style spaces with capacities of up to 40 seats, and a 100-seat capacity auditorium are also available within the CIEE Global Institute.
-IU faculty and staff may use these spaces on an as-available basis and by prior arrangement with the CIEE.
+A range of seminar, lecture, and studio-style spaces with capacities of up to 40 seats, and a 100-seat capacity auditorium are also available within CIEE Berlin.
+IU faculty and staff may use these spaces on an as-available basis and by prior arrangement with CIEE.

 The gateway also supports in-country needs, such as connections, guidance, and the use of meeting spaces, offices, and technology.

 A variety of funding mechanisms are available to support research activities at the Global Gateways.

 Provides matching support of up to $5,000 for activities – such as workshops, symposia, public talks, and artistic performances – that take place at one or more of IU's Global Gateway offices.Learn more about Global Gateway Grants